Giniks/sorting_algorithms/README.md

 In average case, the time complexity is also O(n^2), due to alogrithms reapeated search for the minimum element.

-Finally, the worst case time scenario
+Finally, the worst case time complexity is also O(n^2), which occurs when the array is in reverse order.